 Our adventures are not always perfect, far from it.
 I remember taking my daughter on her first hike at two week old making multiple stops to nurse and change diapers.
 This continued until my daughter stopped nursing and was potty trained.
 Then it was teaching her how to squat in the woods.
-There are the many times we changed diapers or used a log as a toilet.
+There are the many times we changed diapers on a log or or used it as a toilet.
 There has been screaming and crying that was sometimes uncontrollable and we had to turn around.
 The endless times I have come up with silly games, songs and scavenger hunts all just trying to keep my daughter going on the trail.
 I cannot begin to count how many times I have said, “look at this cool ______.”
 There is also hearing "my legs are tired,” “are we almost there,” or “I can’t go any further.”
+There is always the “I’m thirsty.”
+This is where the Camelbak Kids backpack shown below, came in handy.

 As the years go on we have experienced many tantrums, struggles and frustrations on the trail.
 On a recent hike, there was complaining going up the steep section and on the way down a lot of whining.
 I’m sure you are asking, if we do this for enjoyment, how is this fun?
 Trust me, I ask myself this question all the time.